Updated: Oct 17

 Serve a veggie omelet with a bran muffin.

-Offer mixed nuts, fresh fruit, and a glass of milk — a great breakfast for kids that graze.
+Offer mixed nuts, fresh fruit, and a glass of milk — an excellent breakfast for kids who graze.

 Once you’ve minimized the simple sugars, the next thing is to look for the complex carbohydrates.
 These starches are broken down more slowly and provide a steadier supply of energy needed to help focus.
 Examples include oatmeal, yams, brown rice, sweet potatoes, and 100% whole wheat bread and pasta.
-Eating the right amount of complex carbohydrates can also have a calming effect in those with ADHD by increasing the levels of serotonin.
+Eating the right amount of complex carbohydrates can also have a calming effect on those with ADHD by increasing serotonin levels.

-Examples of a complex carbohydrate meal or snack include oatmeal and a glass of milk, and peanut butter on a piece of whole grain bread.
+Examples of a complex carbohydrate meal or snack include oatmeal, a glass of milk, and peanut butter on a piece of whole-grain bread.

-Omega-3s are essential fats found in cold-water, fatty fish such as sardines, tuna, and salmon.
-These fats are believed to be important for normal brain function and nerve cell function and have also shown to have a positive effect on children with ADHD.
-In a 2009 study, from Sweden, 25 percent of the children taking a daily dose of omega-3s had a significant decrease in symptoms after three months.
+Omega-3s are essential fats found in cold-water fatty fish such as sardines, tuna, and salmon.
+These fats are believed to be essential for normal brain and nerve cell function and have also been shown to affect children with ADHD positively.
+In a 2009 study from Sweden, 25 percent of the children taking a daily dose of omega-3s had a significant decrease in symptoms after three months.
 After six months, almost 50 percent experienced improved symptom management.
-While this sounds very promising, the likelihood of a child eating sardines and tuna every day probably isn’t realistic.
-Parents should first try to incorporate these foods within their regular diets using recipes like Salmon Patties and Tuna Melts.
-Thereafter, you may want to consider a fish oil supplement.
-Since these supplements come in different forms it’s best to talk to a nutritionist before grabbing the first thing on the shelf.
+While this sounds very promising, the likelihood of a child eating sardines and tuna daily isn’t realistic.
+Parents should first try to incorporate these foods into their regular diets using recipes like Salmon Patties and Tuna Melts.
+After that, you may want to consider a fish oil supplement.
+Since these supplements come in different forms, it’s best to talk to a nutritionist before grabbing the first thing on the shelf.

 READY TO GET COOKING??

-We hope you found this information helpful but as always, if you have any questions please feel free to contact our office at (704) 752-8100.
-We have health coach on staff and will be glad to setup a free phone consultation.
+We hope you found this information about ADHD and food diets helpful, but as always, if you have any questions, please feel free to contact our clinic at (704) 752-8100.
+We have health coaches on staff and will gladly schedule a free phone consultation with Dr. Brown.